GravityKit/GravityView/readme.txt

 * Fixed: PHP notice when editing an entry in Gravity Forms that was created by user that no longer exists
 * Fixed: Error activating on sites that use the Danish language
+* Fixed: Entry approval scripts not loading properly when using Full Site Editing themes in WordPress 5.9

 = 2.14.0.1 on December 30, 2021 =